 And that’s how you read a guitar chord diagram.

 - The top line on the tab represents the high E (top) string on your guitar

 - The number represents which fret you should be pressing (0 means NO FRET, open string)

 - You read the tab from left to right – single numbers mean it’s a melody line

 - If you see numbers stacked on top of one another, that means it’s a chord (more than one string struck together)

 There is more to it than that, but that should get you started.

-Now that you know the basics of how to play guitar, it’s time to come up with a practice plan and routine!
+Now that you know the basics, it’s time to come up with a practice plan and routine!

 Below we’re got the perfect plan you can download for free and use to improve your guitar skills fast!

 Guitar Tab and Chord Cheat Sheets